visflyer/visflyer.github.io/_pages/about.md

 ------
 Currently I am a first year M.Sc. student of [Department of Computer Science and Technology](https://cs.nju.edu.cn/) in Nanjing University.

 I received my B.Sc. degree from [Department of Mathematics](https://math.nju.edu.cn/), Nanjing University in June 2021.
-In the same year, I was admitted to study for a M.Sc degree in Nanjing University under the supervision of [Prof. Bing Mao](https://cs.nju.edu.cn/58/1f/c2639a153631/page.htm).
+In the same year, I was admitted to study for a M.Eng degree in Nanjing University under the supervision of [Prof. Bing Mao](https://cs.nju.edu.cn/58/1f/c2639a153631/page.htm).

 Research Interests
 ------
 My research interests include software security and machine learning.
 Recently I am interested in ML based binary applications.

-<font size="2">Updated on Jan.
-21st, 2022</font><br />
+<font size="2">Updated on Feb.
+26th, 2022</font><br />